 \subsubsection{Yeast Protein Localization}

-The yeast protein localization dataset~\citep{nakai96} also obtained from the UCIMLR was used by \citet{melnykov16} to illustrate the application of DEMP+.
+The yeast protein localization dataset~\citep{nakai96}, also obtained from the UCIMLR, was used by \citet{melnykov16} to illustrate the application of DEMP+.
 This dataset is on the localization of the proteins in yeast into one of $C=10$ sites and has two attributes (presence of ``HDEL'' substring and peroxisomal targeting signal in the C-term) that are essentially binary and trinary.
 Following \citet{melnykov16}, we drop these variables and use the other $p=6$ variables, namely signal sequence recognition scores based on (a) McGeoch's and (b) von Heijne's methods, (c) ALOM membrane spanning region prediction score, and discriminant analysis scores of the amino acid content of (d) N-terminal region (20 residues long) of mitochondrial and non-mitochondrial proteins and (e) vacuolar and extracellular proteins and (f) discriminant scores of nuclear localization signals of nuclear and non-nuclear proteins.
 For this dataset, all methods perform poorly.
 KNOB-SynC ($\mR = 0.226;\hat C=7$) is the best performer -- the other clustering methods essentially randomly allocate observations.
-Surprisingly, DEMP+ performs very poorly. (\citep{melnykov16} only used the first five of our variables in his illustration: we found no appreciable performance even then, with $\hat C=7;\mR =-0.009$.
-Personal queries to the author did not resolve this discrepancy.)
-It appears therefore that the yeast protein localization dataset groups may be difficult to partition in a completely unsupervised framework.
+Surprisingly, DEMP+ ($\hat C=6$, $\mR =-0.01$) performs very poorly. (\citep{melnykov16} only used the first five of our variables to illustrate the DEMP+ method: we find no appreciable improvement even then, with $\hat C=7$ and $\mR =-0.009$.
+Personal queries to the author did not successfully resolve this discrepancy.)
+It appears therefore that the yeast protein localization dataset may be difficult to accurately partition in a completely unsupervised framework.